mediachicken/MovieClipX/README.md

 * Animation speed control.
 * And more features coming soon.

+## NEW in build 2013.215, Timeline functions!
+Use `mcx.newTimeline()` to create a new timeline object!
+You can then add mcx objects into the timeline by using `timeline:addObject(mcxObject)` to manipulate groups of animations at once!
+Great for pausing every animation or activating a global "slow-mo" mode!

 ## Usage Tutorial
 __I'd recommend following the tutorial listed [here](http://igaret.com/tutorials/using-movieclipx-with-your-corona-sdk-projects/ "iGaret MovieClipX Tutorial") to learn the proper way to use MovieClipX.__